Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 </style>
 ```

-Ok, good start... but what if we want to use the same dispatcher for all the single components?
-Let's add an extra params to the dispatcher payload in the single editor component:
+Ok, good start... but what if we want to use the same dispatcher for all the single components, we need to add an extra params to the dispatcher payload in the single editor component:

-This time we are going to use an elaborated payload with a name and value property, let's define it an interface:
+This time we are going to define an object payload that will include a name and a value property, let's define it in an interface:

 _./components/color-picker/model.ts_